-Many firms will also see a big step change in personal accountability, which causes a potential headache - especially when dealing with those who've never had accountability before.
+SMCR created a step-change in personal accountability, causing a headache, especially when dealing with those who've never been accountable before.

 Imagine if you work for an insurance company, a broker or an asset manager, as an administrator.
 One day, you’re asked to attend a training session in which you’re told that you could be liable to face action from the FCA for any misdeeds.
 How would you react?

-- You must be open and cooperative with the FCA, the PRA and other regulators;
+- You must be open & cooperative with the FCA, PRA & other regulators

-- You must pay due regard to the interests of customers and treat them fairly; and
+- You must pay due regard to the interests of customers & treat them fairly

 - You must observe proper standards of market conduct.